w3f/research/docs/polkadot/slashing/npos.md

 First, we post a slashing transaction to the chain, which drops $\nu$ from the active validator list by invalidating their session keys, which makes everyone ignore $\nu$ for the remainder of the era, and also invalidates any future blocks that do not ignore $\nu$.
 We also remove all nomination approval votes by any nominator for $\nu$, even those who currently allocate $\nu$ zero stake.

-Second, we remove all $\eta$'s nomination approval votes for future eras.
-We do not remove $\eta$'s current nominations for the current era or reduce the stake currently backing other validators.
-Also we permit $\eta$ to add new nomination approval votes for future eras during the current era.
+Second, we mark all $\eta$'s nomination approval votes for future eras as _suppressed_.
+We do not suppress or remove $\eta$'s current nominations for the current era or reduce the stake currently backing other validators.
+Also, we permit $\eta$ to update their nomination approval votes for future eras during the current era, thus removing the suppressed flag.
 We also notify $\eta$ that $\nu$ cause them to be slashed.

 These state alterations minimize the risks of unintentional reenlistment any nominator, while also minimising risks to the network.
 We thus feel justified in treating any future nominations by $\eta$ separately from any that happen in the current era or before, which now permits defining the eras spanned by the outer maximum: